Classifying group actions on hyperbolic spaces: Proofs of the main results

 \begin{defn} Let $G$ be a group.
 We say that a pseudo-length function $\ell \in PL(G)$ is \emph{hyperbolic} (respectively \emph{hyperbolic of general type}) if there is an action (respectively, general type action) of $G$ on a hyperbolic space $S$ and a point $s\in S$ such that $\ell(g)=\d_S(s,gs)$ for all $g\in G$.
 By $HypPL(G)$ (respectively, $HypPL_{gt}(G)$) we denote the subspace of $PL(G)$ consisting of all hyperbolic pseudo-length functions (respectively, hyperbolic pseudo-length functions of general type) on $G$. \end{defn}

 Lemma \ref{Lem:ODqoPres} confirms that studying the restriction of the equivalence relation $\ePL$ to $HypPL_{gt}(G)$ provides an appropriate formal framework for classifying general type $G$-actions on hyperbolic spaces.
 The following result (together with Example \ref{Ex:Lww}) will help us express the properties of pseudo-lengths introduced in Definition \ref{Defn:PLHyp} in $\L_{\omega_1, \omega}$ .
+Note that the fact that a metric space satisfying ({\bf H}$_3$) embeds equivariantly in a hyperbolic space was already proved in Corollary A.10 of the arXiv version of \cite{BHM11} following the Bonk--Schramm's method, while we prove it below using the Isbell's injective hull construction.